A Composable Game-Theoretic Framework for Blockchains: Detailed Case Study: CRAB Payment Channels

 where $j$ is the miner who included $\tx{A,P}{o}$.
-With the notation $b\supseteq S$ we mean every blockchain ordering that \emph{prioritises} the transactions in $S$ over any possible transactions that might spend the same funds as the transactions in $S$, by either putting the former transactions earlier in the ordering than the latter, or not including the latter in the ordering at all.
+With the notation $b\supseteq S$ we mean every blockchain ordering that \emph{prioritises} the transactions in $S$ over any possible transactions that might spend the same funds as the transactions in $S$, by ordering the former transactions before the latter.